Critique of Pure Reason: The discipline of pure reason

 In section I, the discipline of pure reason in the sphere of dogmatism, of chapter I, the discipline of pure reason, of Part II, transcendental discipline of method, of the Critique of Pure Reason, Kant enters into the most extensive discussion of the relationship between mathematical theory and philosophy.

 Discipline is the restraint, through caution and self-examination, that prevents philosophical pure reason from applying itself beyond the limits of possible sensual experience.
 Philosophy cannot possess dogmatic certainty.
 Philosophy, unlike mathematics, cannot have definitions, axioms or demonstrations.
 All philosophical concepts must be ultimately based on a posteriori, experienced intuition.
 This is different from algebra and geometry, which use concepts that are derived from a priori intuitions, such as symbolic equations and spatial figures.
 Kant's basic intention in this section of the text is to describe why reason should not go beyond its already well-established limits.
 In section I, the discipline of pure reason in the sphere of dogmatism, Kant clearly explains why philosophy cannot do what mathematics can do in spite of their similarities.
 Kant also explains that when reason goes beyond its own limits, it becomes dogmatic.
 For Kant, the limits of reason lie in the field of experience as, after all, all knowledge depends on experience.
 According to Kant, a dogmatic statement would be a statement that reason accepts as true even though it goes beyond the bounds of experience.

 Restraint should be exercised in the polemical use of pure reason.
 Kant defined this polemical use as the defense against dogmatic negations.
-For example, if it is dogmatically affirmed that God exists or that the soul is immortal, a dogmatic negation could be made that God doesn't exist or that the soul is not immortal.
-Such dogmatic assertions can't be proved.
+For example, if it is dogmatically affirmed that God exists or that the soul is immortal, a dogmatic negation could be made that God does not exist or that the soul is not immortal.
+Such dogmatic assertions cannot be proved.
 The statements are not based on possible experience.
 In section II, the discipline of pure reason in polemics, Kant argues strongly against the polemical use of pure reason.
 The dogmatic use of reason would be the acceptance as true of a statement that goes beyond the bounds of reason while the polemic use of reason would be the defense of such statement against any attack that could be raised against it.
 For Kant, then, there cannot possibly be any polemic use of pure reason.
 Kant argues against the polemic use of pure reason and considers it improper on the grounds that opponents cannot engage in a rational dispute based on a question that goes beyond the bounds of experience.